CMSgov/bcda-app/ENCRYPTION.md

 We encrypt the file as the last step in producing it, immediately before we return a final job status (the one that has a body and no `X-Progress` header).
 Please see [API.md](https://github.com/CMSgov/bcda-app/blob/master/API.md) for more on job status.

-The steps in the encryption process are:
+The steps in our encryption process are:

 1. Generate a random 32 byte / 256 bit symmetric encryption key.
 1. Generate a random nonce (also known as an Initialization Value, or IV).